 3. Gibson Athletic Double Buckle Just Right Uneven Bar Grips

-4. WODFitters Textured Leather Hand Grips
+4. WODFitters Textured Leather Grips

-These hand grips were the best low price option we found.
+These were the best low price option we found.
 They don't have a dowel so they can be used for a wide variety of exercises and skills.
 That makes them good grips for overall gymnastics use.

 If you don't like having to adjust the size of the finger holes in your hand grips, these are a good option.
 If you're looking for a perfect fit, look elsewhere.
 The finger holes are large rectangles.
 That means they fit all sizes of fingers, but they don't fit snugly.

-While they are on the cheap side, these hand grips are made of leather.
+While they are on the cheap side, these grips are made of leather.
 They're designed to reduce slipping, but they aren't too rough.
 They reduce friction as you go through your routine.

-These hand grips are designed to be used for a variety of exercises like cross training, kettlebells, powerlifting, and chin ups as well as gymnastics.
+They are designed to be used for a variety of exercises like cross training, kettlebells, powerlifting, and chin ups as well as gymnastics.
 They're so versatile because they don't have a dowel.
 Grips with a dowel are often preferred for use on uneven bars.

-These hand grips come in the smallest size of any of the high quality hand grips.
+These grips come in the smallest size of any of the high quality hand grips.
 They're affordable, but they're still made of leather.
 That makes them solid gymnastics hand grips.